-There is a common misconception that quail eggs taste different than chicken or duck eggs when in reality, all three eggs have very similar tastes (depending upon how they were raised).
+There is a common misconception that these eggs taste different than chicken or duck eggs when in reality, all three eggs have very similar tastes (depending upon how you raised them).

 Quail eggs are not gamey in flavor, as some might suggest.
-The most significant difference isn’t in taste but in consistency.
-Similar to eggs of a Guinea fowl, quail eggs have a high yolk-to-egg white ratio.
-Which means the eggs come out much thicker, and creamier when used for cooking or baking.
+The most significant difference isn’t in taste but inconsistency.

-There are plenty of converts who have tasted quail eggs and will never go back to chicken eggs just due to the creaminess of their texture.
-To sum it up, quail eggs are lighter in flavor than duck eggs and creamier in composition than chicken eggs.
+There are plenty of converts who have tasted these eggs and will never go back to chicken eggs just due to the creaminess of their texture.

 Which Breed is Best for Eggs?

 There are about 5 different breeds that are most common amongst quail owners, and some are more suitable for egg laying than others.